Reduce the reuse of job IDs

 My suggestion, to fix the bug (or make it very unlikely) and also help third-party programs relying on ids, is to have a "last id" counter that increases with each new job, and only starts again from the beginning when it overflows.

-#1 Updated by Jorge Daza Garcia-Blanes almost 7 years ago
+#1 Updated by Jorge Daza Garcia-Blanes about 7 years ago

 - Status changed from New to Feedback